kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 While you can trigger that deployment pipeline manually using Kestra UI or API, just like any other flow, it's better to combine that with a push event emitted by your Git repository.
 The above flow leverages the [Webhook trigger](../08.triggers/03.webhook.md) so that your CI/CD flow runs as soon as you push changes to your Git branch.

 To configure the webhook for your GitHub repository, go to **Settings**, and then select **Webhooks**.
-The URL should look as follows:
+The URL in your browser should look as follows:

 ```bash
 https://github.com/your_username/your_repository_name/settings/hooks